IBM/SalesEnablement-test-repo/docs/Part 3/05 Clickthru-IBMivsi.md

 47. Click **I agree to the Terms and conditions**.
 48. Click **Create**.

 The IBM i PowerVS instance is now being provisioned.
 This process took approximately 15 minutes.
 Notice the value under the **Status** column of the **Virtual server instances** table.
 When the status changes to an **Active** state, the instance is ready to be accessed.
+For IBM i instances, there are additional steps that must be completed to accept the IBM software licenses that are deployed as part of the base image.
+These steps are documented <a href="https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-configuring-ibmi" target="_blank">here</a>.